Skip to main content

 The Endocrine System an Overview

-The comprises a collection of glands that produce and secrete hormones directly into the circulatory system.
+The endocrine system comprises a collection of glands that produce and secrete hormones directly into the circulatory system.
 Key players include the pituitary, thyroid, adrenal, and gonadal glands.
 Each gland manufactures specific hormones designed to elicit precise responses in target cells and tissues throughout the body.
 For instance, the thyroid gland produces hormones that regulate metabolism, while the adrenal glands release cortisol, a hormone critical for stress response.

 Hormonal Messaging and Feedback Loops